Ignacio-Garro/Deep-Panic-Showcase/README.md

 ## 👤 My Role — Lead Developer

 I'm the lead developer and co-founder, responsible for the technical architecture and the majority of the engineering: rendering, performance-critical simulation, multiplayer, audio integration, and gameplay systems.
-[Add one line on your teammate's focus — design/art/production.]

 Roughly **1.5 years** of development to date.